Program Stages & Requirements

 During the first year, candidates participate in the innovative Doctoral Colloquium, audit law school courses necessary for their dissertation research, and conduct advanced legal research on their dissertation topic.
 By the end of the first year, candidates have a completed draft outline of their dissertation.

-Second Year: Writing and Editing
+Second and Third Year: Writing and Editing

 During the second year, candidates draft their dissertation and receive feedback from their faculty advisors and committee members.

-Third Year: Editing and Oral Defense
+Final Year: Editing and Oral Defense

 Dr. Qilin Ma and Dissertation Committee

-Current S.J.D Candidates, please see the 2014 SJD Handbook for specific information about the required course of study.
+Current S.J.D.
+Candidates, please see the 2014 SJD Handbook for specific information about the required course of study.